jandr003/TayoBuild/README.md

 npm run dev
 ```

-The application will be available at the local development address provided by Vite, typically:
+The application will run at the local development address provided by Vite, typically:

 ```text
 http://localhost:5173